 The world sees the creation of PCs, and some of the biggest computer companies come from this brief period.
 Companies like Commodore and Apple come out with their earliest machines, like the Apple II.

 Then there’s a shift with portability being a primary focus.
-The first laptops came out during the 1980s, putting batteries into computers so people could take them wherever.
+The first laptops came out in the 1980s, putting batteries into computers so people could take them anywhere.